 The Basic Math

-The hidden factor is relevance rate—how often the injected information gets used.
+The hidden factor is relevance rate — how often the injected information actually gets used.

 When High-Density Injection Wins